 Research and development costs are expensed as incurred.
 Research and development expenses consist of costs incurred to discover, research and develop drug candidates, including personnel expenses, share-based compensation expense, allocated facility-related and depreciation expenses, third-party license fees and external costs of outside vendors engaged to conduct clinical development activities and clinical trials as well as to manufacture clinical trial materials.
-Non-refundable prepayments for goods or services that will be used or rendered for future research and development activities are recognized as an expense as the goods are delivered or the related services are performed, or until it is no longer expected that the goods will be delivered or the services rendered.
+Non-refundable prepayments for goods or services that will be used or rendered for future research and development activities are recorded as prepaid expenses.
+Such amounts are recognized as an expense as the goods are delivered or the related services are performed, or until it is no longer expected that the goods will be delivered or the services rendered.